jkburges/rack-wreck/README.md

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

+Thanks to the [rack-attack](https://github.com/kickstarter/rack-attack) gem for providing a great basis for writing rack middleware!

 ## Todo

 * rules matched top to bottom